chaoss/grimoirelab-tutorial/internals/perceval-backends.md

 ### Tests

+Testing is important to ensure that the Perceval retriever is working well:

 * Tests are written together with the components, as soon as possible.
 * Some tests are run on just a tiny subset of the data source, such as a small set of GitHub issues or commits in Git.
-* Stress tests are run too, such as working with a large GitHub/Git repository).
+* Once the retriever is near complete, stress tests are run too, such as retrieving data from very large repositories.

 ### Caching